OzanKurt/google-core/README.md

 Create a new Client ID, type should be `Service Account`

+> PS: Skip this step if you already have one.

 ![Create a new Client ID](http://i.imgur.com/0Qme3d7.png)
 ![Service Account](http://i.imgur.com/YVb4EdC.png)

 ### Step 5

 Generate new P12 key and download it.

+> PS: Skip this step if you already have one.

 ### Step 6